 • You have credit card debt: If you have high-interest credit card debt, you may be better off building a smaller emergency fund and putting the rest of your money toward getting out of debt.
 Focusing on getting out of debt can help you save more in the long run by canceling out expensive interest charges.
 However, it’s still important to keep saving and contributing to a savings account with a high yield so your money can grow.

 • When shopping around for an account for your emergency savings, three important characteristics to look for are: low risk, high yields and liquidity.
 You don’t want to keep emergency savings in stocks and bonds, where there’s a risk of losing that money.
-It’s also a good idea to avoid keeping it in CDs, since if you need to withdraw the money, there may be a high penalty fee.
+It’s also a good idea to avoid keeping it in certificates of deposits (CDs), since if you need to withdraw the money, there may be a high penalty fee.
 Money market accounts and high-yield savings accounts are generally the best places to put emergency savings.

 • Emergency funds are designed for unexpected expenses and sudden losses of income.
 That includes things like a broken car, losing a job, sustained injuries or home repairs.